input-output-hk/cardano-metadata-submitter/README.md

 cardano-metadata-submitter 3513560a0f272e96605cd88c0c892208e00781ba2403c1127c7b1da34fdbf058 -f
 ```

-If you haven't been performing these operations in a checkout of your fork of the metadata repository, move your entry there now and you can perform the following steps to submit your entry:
+If you haven't been performing these operations in a checkout of your fork of the metadata repository, move your entry there now into the `registry` directory and you can perform the following steps to submit your entry:

 ```
-git checkout -b "my-metadata-submission" git add 3513560a0f272e96605cd88c0c892208e00781ba2403c1127c7b1da34fdbf058.json git commit -m "Example submission" git push
+git checkout -b "my-metadata-submission" git add registry/3513560a0f272e96605cd88c0c892208e00781ba2403c1127c7b1da34fdbf058.json git commit -m "Example submission" git push
 ```